From the Hilbert College Wellness Center

 - Unnecessary risk-taking.

 Sleep is probably THE most important health practice!
 Here are some reasons.
 While you sleep, your brain is forming pathways for learning and storing memories.
 Your body is building up its immune system and healing damage caused throughout the day.
-Hormones called cytokines, which are produced during the night, are crucial for your immune system to fight infection and inflammation.
+Hormones called cytokines, which your body produces during the night, are crucial for your immune system to fight infection and inflammation.
 During the day, a compound called adenosine is built up, and it is only broken down again by getting enough sleep.
 If you miss a few nights of sound sleep, the adenosine will build up and cause sleepiness during the day.
 Another substance, a hormone called melatonin, makes you naturally feel sleepy at night, but that can be reversed to daytime sleepiness, if you don’t fulfill your nighttime sleep requirements.

 Going to bed at the same time every night, say 10:00 or 11:00 p.m., allows your body to cycle through sleep stages, each with a specific purpose.
 The four stages must be experienced in chronological order for sleep to do its job.
 In addition, the beginning of the night presents longer stages than the end of the night.
 For example, non-REM deep sleep, considered the “restorative” stage of sleep occurs mostly in the first half of the night.
 Knowing this makes it clear that going to bed at the same time every night is crucial to maintaining good health.